Law School Admissions Consulting — Pricing

 These are genuinely different products built for different situations.

-A comprehensive package covers the full strategic arc of a law school application: a thorough diagnostic intake and positioning deep-dive, a tailored Law School Strategy Brief, and an intensive multi-round drafting process for your personal statement, diversity statement, and all addenda.
-You work with a lead consultant who owns strategy and positioning, plus a dedicated essay specialist who works at the sentence level.
-That dual-role model is the baseline, not an upgrade.
+Our comprehensive packages — Gold and Platinum — cover the full strategic arc of a law school application: a thorough diagnostic intake and positioning deep-dive, a tailored Law School Strategy Brief, and an intensive multi-round drafting process for your personal statement, diversity statement, and all addenda.
+They include the complete set of components — resume development, letters of recommendation support, interview prep, post-admit decision support, and waitlist strategy — and pair you with a lead consultant who owns strategy and who works at the sentence level.
+That dual-role wrapped into a single, talented consultant is the baseline, not an upgrade.
+Gold and Platinum differ only in number of schools — up to three and up to seven, respectively — not in scope of service.

 Hourly and à la carte work is different in kind.
 It’s best suited for candidates who already have a coherent strategy and need a targeted second opinion — sharpening a personal statement, preparing for an interview, or getting a post-rejection assessment of what went wrong.
 What it’s not designed to replace is full-cycle consulting.
 Building a coherent application argument across multiple schools requires sustained strategic work, not a single session.